 - Cook pasta according to package directions

 - While pasta is cooking, heat olive oil in a skillet.
-Once hot, add garlic and sautee for about 1 minute
+Once hot, add garlic and saute for about 1 minute

-- Add ground turkey and seasonings to skillet and cook until done
+- Add ground beef and seasonings to skillet and cook until done, breaking into crumbles

 - Pre-heat oven to 375 and spray a 9×13 casserole dish with cooking spray

-- In a large mixing bowl add turkey, pasta, 1.5 cups marinara, half of the mozzarella, cottage cheese and egg.
-Make sure the pasta and meat is cooled enough before adding the egg and then mix well.
+- In a large mixing bowl add ground beef, pasta, 2 cups marinara, half of the mozzarella, cottage cheese and egg.

-- Add 1/2 cup of marinara to the bottom of the casserole dish and spread.
+- Add 1/2 cup of marinara to the bottom of the casserole dish and spread with a spoon.
 Then top with contents of the mixing bowl

 - Top with another 1/2 cup of marinara and remaining cheese